High Resolution Seismic Waveform Generation using Denoising Diffusion: Introduction

 Hybrid methods combine physics-based deterministic simulation at low frequencies ($<1$ Hz) with stochastic simulations at high frequencies ($\geq 1$ Hz) (e.g., \citeA{mai2010hybrid, graves2010broadband, olsen2015sdsu, van2020hybrid, jayalakshmi2021hybrid}).
-Classic hybrid methods can suffer from parameterization issues when extrapolating between models where the two signals are easily matched but the phase spectrum is not \cite{mai2003hybrid, graves2010broadband}.
-Hybrid models provide the opportunity to generate earthquake scenarios for a limited number of ruptures in relatively well-studied regions, typically targeting large-magnitude events and near-fault distances (e.g. \citeA{paolucci_bbspeedset_2021}).
+Such hybrid models provide the opportunity to generate earthquake scenarios for a limited number of ruptures in relatively well-studied regions, typically targeting large-magnitude events and near-fault distances (e.g. \citeA{paolucci_bbspeedset_2021}).
 However, they face similar challenges to those inherent to deterministic simulation, namely high computational cost and uncertainties in source characterization and seismic velocity models \cite{hartzell1999calculation, douglas2008survey}.
+Furthermore, classic hybrid methods can suffer from parameterization issues when extrapolating between models where the two signals are easily matched but the phase spectrum is not \cite{mai2003hybrid, graves2010broadband}.

+Despite significant advances, a challenge remains in seismic hazard assessment: generating realistic, physics-consistent broadband seismic waveforms efficiently across the entire hazard-relevant range of earthquake scenarios.
+This challenge presents opportunities to improve (1) probabilistic seismic hazard assessments that incorporate waveform characteristics beyond scalar intensity measures and (2) ground motion models that better capture the complex relationships between earthquake parameters and the resulting ground motions at all frequencies.
+Current methods often involve tradeoffs between physical realism and computational efficiency, particularly when modeling high-frequency content.